 - Emotional damages, such as PTSD

 Dog bites sometimes result in complications such as infections, scarring, and nerve injuries, often requiring medical treatment that extends beyond the initial emergency care.
+In severe cases, a dog bite can cause lasting nerve damage, reduced mobility, or chronic pain that affects the victim’s daily life.

 Recovering Damages After Dog Bite Injuries In El Paso